Amending

 or git switch BRANCH_NAME

-You can merge the changes from one branch into another:
+To merge changes from one branch into another:

 git merge BRANCH_NAME